BIO8044 : Biotechnology: Advanced Topics

 Outline Of Syllabus

 An introduction to the applications of basic understanding of cell and molecular biology will be provided to appreciate the principles, methods and systems used as foundations for various agricultural, pharmaceutical, medical and biotechnology industries.
 Areas range from applications in fundamental tools like DNA sequencing to expressing recombinant proteins for research or commercial applications, to generating improved varieties of crop plants and livestock through genetic engineering, and the directed engineering of proteins for increased activity and novel functions.
-The use of functional genomics for studying gene expression and identification of functional molecular markers as well as marker-assisted breeding will be covered.
+The use of omics methods for studying cellular systems and functional molecular markers as well as marker-assisted breeding will be covered.
 Technologies for gene silencing such as RNAi will be addressed.
 Synthetic biology methods such as the implementation of measurement standards and statistical design of experiments approaches will be covered.
 DNA technologies including genome editing and the construction of synthetic genomes will be explored.

-Fundamentals of Gene Transfer to Plant and Animal Cells
+Fundamentals of Gene Transfer to Plant & Animal Cells

 • Unintended effects of transformation

-Methods and Applications of Transgenesis in Invertebrate Model Organisms
+Methods & Applications of Transgenesis in Invertebrate Model Organisms

 • Nematode worm (C. elegans) transgenesis

 • Insect transgenesis

 The Mouse as a Platform for development of Animal Transgenic Technology